s9y/s9y.github.io/docs/faq/index.md

 The reason why Serendipity does not create a database automatically is because on most hosting providers you already have an existing database (like usrdb_htdu1_sql) and are not able to create more databases.
 To make serendipity detect that and guess the right user privileges would be too error-prone.
 So it is best that you create an empty database with the right privileges to use for Serendipity (assign CREATE, INSERT, UPDATE, DELETE, ALTER and INDEX privileges for the SQL user account).

 ### Errors/Problems

-#### What does this warning mean: Your current template is using a deprecated template method, you are advised to update if possible

-Since Serendipity 0.8, we offer the users a way to use Smarty Templating to customize their templates.
-This means that older 'layout.php' files inside the templates directories are no longer needed, as everything done there can be achieved via editing the various *.tpl files.

-The usage of that layout.php method is still possible, but you get better performance, if you adjust the template to use Smarty.
-If Serendipity detects that you use the old method, it emits a warning on the Theme Selection panel:

-"Warning: Your current template is using a deprecated template method, you are advised to update if possible"

-Doing that is quite easy: Take the .tpl files you need from the 'default' template folder and adjust them to fit the style of your template.
-Make it look like it looked previously using the layout.php.
-If you need to execute certain PHP-code within the layout.php you can now put that code into 'config.inc.php' inside your template directory.
-This PHP code is then executed before our templating engine displays your templates.
-That means you can also add your custom Smarty modifiers in that file.
-After having adjusted the files (you usually only need to edit the index.tpl file) you can delete layout.php and the warning message will disappear, and you will be able to use the full power of Smarty Templating.
-Currently, a few bundled templates (like Mozilla Modern) are still using the old method.
-As soon as the developers find some time, they will be adapted to the new templating.

-#### My calendar shows weird 1969 dates when I browse it!

-This can happen if your Configuration Directive for the "Relative HTTP Path to Serendipity direcotry" (serendipityHTTPPath) is set to an empty string.
-You need to set it to at least "/" when having Serendipity installed in your base directory!

-#### I cannot change my WYSIWYG option, it always stays enabled!

-You need to deactivate the WYSIWYG option in your **Personal Configuration** menu option, not within the global **Configuration** section of the blog.
-The first menu shows your user accounts personal preferences, the latter only sets the default option for new authors or the default option when installing.
-In the upcoming 0.9 version the option will only be visible in the Personal Configuration screen.

 #### When I use mod_rewrite URL rewriting, I cannot access any files in subdirectories of my Serendipity install!
 If I go to any of my own URLs it keeps redirecting me to my blog plage!